3 Famous Investors and Their Lessons for Beginners

-In this article, we will examine five successful and famous investors in the world, see how they achieved their success and explore what lessons we can learn from their careers and apply to our own.
+In this article, we will examine 3 of the most famous investors in the world, see how they achieved their success and explore what lessons we can learn from their careers and apply to our own.

-Whether you are a novice trader or a seasoned professional, you should always be willing and eager to learn as much as possible about investing and the financial markets.
-And who better to learn from than some of the most famous investors in the world?
+Whether you are a completely new to the financial markets or a highly experienced investor, you should always be willing and eager to learn as much as possible about investing and the financial markets.
+And, who better to learn from than some of the most famous investors in the world?

-The investors we are going to look at have all applied their strategies and philosophies to great effect, making a fortune for both themselves and others.
-There is an awful lot we can learn from their success, so without further ado, let’s get started!
+The famous investors we are going to look at have all applied their strategies and philosophies to great effect, making a fortune for both themselves and others.
+There are a lot of things we can learn from their success and apply to our own journeys in the financial markets.

 The first entry on our list of famous investors, Benjamin Graham, is considered by many as the father of value investing.
-Graham was born in London in 1894 and taught at Columbia Business School during the Great Depression.
-In 1949, he wrote the book The Intelligent Investor which is still in print and considered an important piece of literature to many in the investment world.
+In 1949, he wrote the acclaimed book The Intelligent Investor which is still in print and considered an important piece of literature to many in the investment world.

-Graham drew a strict distinction between speculation and investing and was a proponent of the belief that the price of a share is not necessarily the same as the value of a share.
-This is the central tenet of value investing, in which underpriced shares are sought on the market.
+Graham drew a strict distinction between speculation and investing and was a proponent of the belief that the price of a share does not always necessarily reflect the value of a share.
+This is the central tenet of value investing, in which under-priced shares are sought on the market.

-He believed strongly in scrutinising the fundamentals of a company in order to gauge its real value, as opposed to paying attention to the whims of the market.
-Furthermore, instead of looking for slightly underpriced stocks he argued that you should instead seek shares which are hugely underpriced, giving yourself a wide ‘margin of safety’.
+He believed strongly in scrutinising the fundamentals of a company in order to gauge its real value, as opposed to paying much attention to the whims of the market.
+Furthermore, instead of looking for slightly under-priced stocks he argued that you should instead seek shares which are hugely under-priced, giving yourself a wide ‘margin of safety’.

 Between the years of 1936 - 1956 Graham achieved an average annual return of around 20%.
 His greatest success was the acquisition of a 50% stake in the Government Employees Insurance Company (GEICO) for $712,000 through his Graham-Newman Partnership in 1948.
 By 1972 this position was worth $400 million.

-Graham’s whole philosophy revolves around the importance of good fundamental research and investing based solely on this research and not on sentiment within the market.
+Graham’s whole philosophy revolves around the importance of good fundamental research and investing based solely on this research without taking into account market sentiment.

 Although this view may be controversial to those who follow different schools of market ideology, there is still something everyone can take away from it.
-Regardless of your methodology, research and hard work are crucial when deciding where to invest your capital.
+Regardless of your methodology, research and hard work are crucial when deciding how to invest your money.

 Benjamin Graham’s philosophy and approach to investing spawned many other great investors who followed in his footsteps.
 During his time at Columbia University, he taught, inspired and later employed the next person on our list of famous investors.

-Widely regarded as the most successful investor of all time, as of December 2020, the ‘Oracle of Omaha’, as he is sometimes known, has a net worth of over $85 billion, making him the fourth wealthiest person in the world.
+Widely regarded as the most successful investor of all time, the next of our famous investors, Warren Buffett has a net worth of over $110 billion, making him the fifth wealthiest person in the world.

-Like Graham before him, Warren Buffett examines a company’s intrinsic value rather than paying particular attention to what the market says about it.
-Before investing in a company he scrutinises its fundamentals, establishes whether the company is good at generating earnings and thus establishes if it is underpriced.
+Like Graham before him, Warren Buffett pays particular attention to a company’s real value rather than relying on what the market says about it.
+Before investing in a company he scrutinises its fundamentals, establishes whether the company is good at generating earnings and establishes if it is under-priced.

-First, he is on the lookout for opportunities provided to him by market mood.
-For example, in the wake of the 2008 financial crisis, when most investors were stampeding out of the market, Buffett pounced and quickly bought significant stakes in high quality companies like Goldman Sachs, Bank of America, Mars and Dow Chemicals.
-He is reputed to have made more than $10bn just from the investments he made during that time.
+Firstly, he is on the lookout for opportunities provided to him by market sentiment.
+For example, in the wake of the 2008 financial crisis, when most investors were fleeing the market, Buffett pounced and quickly bought significant stakes in high quality companies like Goldman Sachs, Bank of America, Mars and Dow Chemicals.
+He is reputed to have made more than $10 billion just from the investments he made during that time.

-Second, Buffett does his own analysis, comes to his own conclusion and is not afraid to put his money behind this conclusion - even when everyone else is heading in the opposite direction.
+Secondly, Buffett does his own analysis, comes to his own conclusion and is not afraid to put his money behind his decision - even when everyone else is heading in the opposite direction.
 In other words, he is not afraid to be a contrarian investor.

 Furthermore, Buffett is famous for staying within his self-described “circle of competence”.
 In other words, he sticks to what he knows and does not invest in companies which he does not understand well, having once quipped: “Risk comes from not knowing what you're doing”.

-This is definitely very sage advice.
+This is definitely very wise advice from one of the most famous investors ever.
 The financial markets are complex and before investing your money into anything, you should do your research and ensure that you fully comprehend the risks involved.